How to Become a Psychologist in Louisiana

 Psychology Career Outlook in Louisiana

-The Bureau of Labor Statistics reported that as of May 2011, there were 240 clinical, counseling and school psychologists in the state of Louisiana and 220 other types of psychologists.
-The clinical, counseling and school psychologists earned an annual median wage of $71,610.
+The Bureau of Labor Statistics reported that as of May 2022, there were 910 clinical, counseling, school, and other types of psychologists in the state of Louisiana.
+School psychologists earned an annual median wage of $61,970 while psychologists in various other fields had an average salary of $69,940.

 Find information regarding tuition, financial aid, enrollment dates, and curriculum by requesting information from the programs below: